-7. Say YES.
+8. Say YES.
 Kids will do almost anything we request if we make the request with a loving heart.
 Find a way to say YES instead of NO even while you set your limit.
-"YES, it's time to clean up, and YES I will help you and YES we can leave your tower up and YES you can growl about it and YES if we hurry we can read an extra story and YES we can make this fun and YES I adore you and YES how did I get so lucky to be your parent?
+"YES, it's time to clean up, and YES I will help you and YES you can growl about it and YES we can leave your tower up and YES if we hurry we can read an extra story and YES we can make this fun and YES I adore you and YES how did I get so lucky to be your parent?
 YES!"
 Your child will respond with the generosity of spirit that matches yours.

-8. Stay connected with special time, every day.
+9. Re-connect, every day.
 Turn off the phone, close the computer, and tell your child "Ok, I'm all yours for the next 20 minutes.
 What should we do?"
 Follow her lead.
 The world is full of humiliation for kids, so for this 20 minutes just be an incompetent bumbler and let her win.
 Giggling releases pent-up fears and anxiety, so make sure to play, giggle, be silly.
 Have a pillow fight.
 Wrestle.
 Snuggle.
 Let her tell you what's on her mind, let her rant or cry.
 Just accept all those feelings.
 Be 100% present.
-Kids who know they can count on daily special time with their parent flourish because they trust enough to express their full range of emotion, and they WANT to behave.
+Kids who feel connected to their parents WANT to cooperate.

-9. Forgive yourself.
-You can’t be an inspired parent if you’re feeling bad about yourself, any more than your child can act “right” if she feels bad about herself.
+10. Remember that compassion is the secret.
+Compassion for your child, of course, but start with yourself.
+You can’t be a loving parent if you’re feeling bad about yourself, any more than your child can act “right” if she feels bad about herself.
 You can always repair the relationship.
 Start today.

 Don't believe it?
 Try it this week and see what kind of miracle you can make.